Ultimate Guide on How To Find a Literary Agent

 Most big publishers won’t even look in your direction if you don’t have representation.
 And getting a literary agent isn’t easy in the slightest.

-But don’t worry, we’ve compiled everything you need to know from what they do, where to find them, and how to pick the right one for you.
+But don’t worry, we’ve compiled everything you need to know about how to find a literary agent.

 What is a Literary Agent?